 What is waste crime?

 Waste crime is the illegal management of waste and it is becoming an increasing problem in Northern Ireland.
-The dumping of fuel laundering waste, in particular, is an issue.
+The dumping of fuel laundering waste, in particular, is a concern.

 Fuel laundering is an illegal process whereby marker dyes are removed from red and green diesel, which is then sold to motorists or fuel retailers.
 This process produces waste.
 The waste is typically disposed of in industrial bulk containers, which are big plastic cubes with metal cages around them.
 The laundered waste looks like a dark reddish brown sludge with dark coloured water on top and is very hazardous.